It’s been a few years since I wrote my Canadian buyer’s guide to Android TV boxes, and a lot has changed.

-The remote control got beefier.
-It’s now the size of a regular television remote.
+The remote control got beefier, so it’s now the size of a regular television remote.
 Instead of the “Apple-inspired” flat remote control, it’s now triangle-shaped.
 It’s oddly still comfortable, but I still prefer the old remote.

 And, best of all, they lowered the price, even in Canada.

 As I said, the focus is now clearly on streaming rather than gaming.
-The specs are still enough to run Netflix at 4K resolution.
-It can still output in Dolby Atmos and Dolby Vision HDR if the movie supports it.
+The specs are still enough to run Netflix at 4K resolution and can still output in Dolby Atmos and Dolby Vision HDR.

-All in all, the new Nvidia Shield TV is a great option for a bare-bones, streaming player running the official Android TV.
-And now it’s at a price-point that makes it a great option in Canada.
+The new NVIDIA Shield TV is an excellent option for a bare-bones streaming player running the official Android TV.
+And now it’s at a price point that makes it a great option in Canada.

 Android TV Boxes That I Don’t Recommend for Canadians

 Cheap no-name TV boxes: This is the easy one because I don’t recommend no-name Android TV boxes at all.
-Usually, these TV boxes are sold by a third-party company who has no involvement with the manufacturer.
-Getting firmware updates is a problem and it’s hard to get any customer support after the sale.
+Usually, these TV boxes are sold by a third-party company without involvement with the manufacturer.
+Getting firmware updates is a problem, and it’s hard to contact customer support after the sale.
 Avoid these at all costs!